 They work more with people than with dogs

 Dog training sounds like training the dogs, right?
 But in fact, it begins with training the owners first.
 So if one is not comfortable talking to people much, dog training is not for them.
 Crafting the psychology of dog owners is of paramount importance.
 Because, to enable dogs to adapt to their surroundings, their trainers need to be trained first.
 Dog owners experience behavioral swings while dealing with their beloved pets from time to time.
-So, Dog training school trains the owners to act as both parents and therapists.
+So, Certified Dog Trainer School trains the owners to act as both parents and therapists.